danilo-perico/RoboFEI-HR/README.md

-RoboFEI-HT
+RoboFEI-HR
 ==========

-Humanoid Racer team from University Center of FEI (Brazil).
+Humanoid Racing team from University Center of FEI (Brazil).

 Repository of software development to the robots for the race.